Welcome to the Riding School

 We will ask everyone to wear a mask for the tacking up and untacking process, please bring one with you.
 Our instructors will have a mask as well.
-You can also ride with your mask, if you choose.
+Under the orange phase, wearing face masks is mandatory in indoor public spaces.

 To accommodate physical distancing, people must maintain a minimum distance of 2 meters, or 6 feet, between themselves and others at all times, with the exception of members of the same household or ‘bubble’.
 People must not congregate in groups.
 This may result in restrictions to how daily activities, business operations, and recreation occurs, but this intermediary step will help to keep our communities healthy.
 Adjustments and accommodations will be required to ensure physical distancing requirements continue to be met.

 Good handwashing practices are important to prevent disease transmission, especially during this current COVID-19 pandemic.
 Everyone needs to ensure they are practicing proper hand hygiene.
 Proper handwashing requires regularly and thoroughly washing your hands with soap and water or minimum 60% alcohol-based hand sanitizer.